133rd Ave NE Grid Road Extension & Roundabout

 Woodinville-Snohomish Road, from 132nd Avenue NE to just east of the Woodinville Post Office, will close again as construction resumes.

 The City appreciates the community's patience and cooperation during this project and for the continued support.
+Please check back in mid-February 2026 for future updates as construction progresses.

-• Construction Update 10/29/25
+Construction Update 10/29/25

 Work crews are currently moving and leveling earth around the new tunnel being built beneath the future roundabout.
 This critical groundwork will create gently sloped entryways into the tunnel, improving safety and accessibility for pedestrians and cyclists who will be able to cross under 133rd Avenue NE once the project is complete.